‘American Horror Story’ Season 7: Major ‘Cult’ Spoilers Leaked, Reveals Link To 9/11

 Cult will also use the 2016 Presidential election as a backdrop for the season, and American Horror Story fans got a glimpse at the political hints during the Season 7 opening credits as well, with images of Donald Trump and Hillary Clinton clear and present.

 From the information that has been gathered about Cult so far, it appears that Sarah Paulson’s character, Ally, will be the main focus of Season 7, and she’ll take leading lady status once again.
-Paulson, along with Evan Peters, has appeared in every season of American Horror Story, and has developed a close relationship with creator Ryan Murphy, starring in his other projects such as American Crime Story: The People v.
+Paulson, along with Evan Peters, has appeared in every season of American Horror Story and has developed a close relationship with creator Ryan Murphy, starring in his other projects such as American Crime Story: The People v.
 O.J.
 Simpson and making a cameo in Feud: Bette and Joan.

-In addition to Sarah Paulson, American Horror Story: Cult will also welcome back former cast members Evan Peters, Adina Porter, Emma Roberts, Cheyenne Jackson, Frances Conroy, Mare Winningham, and John Carrol Lynch.
+In addition to Sarah Paulson, American Horror Story: Cult will also welcome back former cast members Evan Peters, Adina Porter, Emma Roberts, Cheyenne Jackson, Frances Conroy, Mare Winningham, and John Carroll Lynch.
 New additions to the cast for Season 7 include Billie Lourd, Leslie Grossman, Billy Eichner, Colton Haynes, Alison Pill, and Lena Dunham.

 What are your thoughts on the newly leaked spoilers for American Horror Story Season 7?
 Are you excited to watch Cult?